Taking a look at the financial crisis gripping the Gallagher Premiership

 London Irish

-Burdened by debts of around £30million and with an owner desperate to sell in Mick Crossan, London Irish are shaping up to become the next club to be removed from the Premiership.
-All staff must be paid today for the month of May for Irish to be granted a deadline extension for their proposed takeover by an American consortium.
-The clock is ticking.
+Burdened by debts of around £30million and with owner Mick Crossan desperate to sell, London Irish are shaping up to become the next club to be removed from the Premiership.
+The RFU has granted an extended deadline of June 6 for either the proposed takeover by an American consortium to be completed or for Crossan to prove he can finance Irish for the entire 2023-24 season.
+All staff must also be paid the outstanding 50 per cent of wages owed for May.

 SHAKY FOUNDATIONS: